-By virtue of arriving on this blog post, there’s a good chance you’re a health and wellness seeker.
-As someone who’s invested in learning more about the latest and greatest in holistic practices, you’ve also probably heard a thing or two about adaptogens.
+By virtue of arriving on this blog post, there’s a good chance you’re a health and wellness seeker with a love for wellness shots.
+As someone who’s invested in learning more about the latest and greatest in holistic health practices, you’ve also probably heard a thing or two about adaptogens.

 While “adaptogens” may sound like a big scary science word, they’re actually very easy to understand and 100% all-natural.
 To put it simply, adaptogens are non-toxic plants, such as herbs and roots, that can help your body respond more effectively to the physical and mental stressors of everyday life.